blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 			- The 24 Tattvas that the world evolves into are:
 				- **Prakriti**: The absolute potentiality.
 				- **Antahkarana** (Inner Instruments)
-					- **Mahat / Buddhi / Chithha** (Intelligence): The first product of cosmic evolution.
+					- **Mahat / Buddhi / Chittha** (Intelligence): The first product of cosmic evolution.
 This gives rise to intellect in living beings.
 					- **Ahamkara** (Ego Sense): The second product of evolution.
 This is responsible for self-sense in living beings.
 					- **Manas** (Instinctive Mind): It evolves from the Sattva aspect of Ahamkara.
 				- **Pancha Jnana Indriya** (Five Sense Organs):